 Take a look here through my Amazon affiliate link at Better than Bouillon, and you can buy some while you’re there.

-You can use regular veggie broth, or homemade broth as well, just sub in equal parts for the water.
+You can use regular veggie broth, or homemade vegetable broth as well, just sub in equal parts for the water.

 This bouillon gravy can easily be made vegan by using a vegan broth base and vegan butter.